lmdpnew/Bot-IoT/README.md

 # Bot-IoT Jupyter Notebooks

 Welcome to Bot-IoT Jupyter Notebooks !
+Analysis and Classification of Attacks using Realistic Botnet Dataset in Internet of Thing

 # The BoT-IoT dataset